 Germany Finds Suspected Omicron Variant Case

-The city of Frankfurt, in Hesse, is a financial hub with a busy airport where two Lufthansa flights from South Africa arrived on Friday.

-“There is a strong suspicion that the man has been left alone at home,” said Mr Klose Tweeted.
-“The #Omicron variant is already in Germany with a very high probability.”
+Two passengers, a married couple who boarded the flight on Tuesday, tested positive for the coronavirus, Bavarian Health Minister Klaus Holetchek said in a public television interview on Friday.
+Hours later, his ministry confirmed that the couple had been infected in a new way.

+In addition to those two, at least one person returning from South Africa was suspected of having an Omicron type infection in the central German state of Hesse.

-The news raises new concerns at a time when Germany is already struggling to contain the brutal fourth wave of epidemics that has created thousands of new daily infections – more than any other epidemic in the country.
-Hospitals across the country are struggling to cope with the growing number of Kovid patients.
+The news created a new sense of concern at a time when Germany was already struggling to contain the brutal fourth wave of the epidemic that is creating thousands of new daily infections – more than any other stage of the country’s epidemic.
+Hospitals across the country were already struggling to cope with the growing number of Kovid patients.

+“We need to break the delta waves together now to make room for some breathing,” said Oliver T. Kepler said the virologist in charge of sorting out new cases in Bavaria.

-Germany is now one of several European countries with new types of suspected or confirmed cases.
-Belgium reported a case on a return flight from outside South Africa on Friday, and health officials in the Czech Republic said on Saturday they were investigating a suspicious case of a man who had spent time in Namibia, Reuters reported.
+Germany was one of the many European countries with new types of suspected or confirmed cases.
+Belgium reported a case on Friday of a passenger returning from outside South Africa, and Italy on Saturday confirmed the case of a passenger from Mozambique.
+Health officials in the Czech Republic said on Saturday they were investigating a suspicious case of a man who had spent time in Namibia, Reuters reported.

 Sandra Sisek, director of the Institute of Medical Virology at University Hospital Frankfurt, said the entire sequence of the suspected Omicron case in Hesse would be completed early next week.